-Figures in colour are accepted at no cost to the author provided the editor agrees that they improve the quality of the manuscript.
+Figures in colour are accepted at no cost to the author provided that the editor agrees that they improve the understanding of the paper.
+They should be provided as glossy prints or slides; laser printer or photocopier output will generally be unsatisfactory for colour reproduction.
+Slides should be accompanied by a photocopy showing the required figure layout.